Anthony Beauvillier

-Anthony Beauvillier (born June 8, 1997) is a Canadian professional ice hockey forward for the Vancouver Canucks of the National Hockey League (NHL).
+Anthony Beauvillier (born June 8, 1997) is a Canadian professional ice hockey forward for the Washington Capitals of the National Hockey League (NHL).

 Growing up in Quebec, Beauvillier played for the Shawinigan Cataractes of the Quebec Major Junior Hockey League (QMJHL) for three seasons.
 Following an outstanding 2014–15 season, he was selected to play in the 2015 CHL/NHL Top Prospects Game and named to the 2014–15 QMJHL Second All-Star Team.
-He was eventually drafted by the New York Islanders with the 28th overall pick in the 2015 NHL Entry Draft.
-After Beauvillier and the Cataractes fell to the Rouyn-Noranda Huskies in Game 5 of the 2016 President's Cup Final, Beauvillier turned professional with the Islanders organization.
+He was eventually drafted by the New York Islanders with the 28th overall pick in the 2015 NHL entry draft.
+After Beauvillier and the Cataractes fell to the Rouyn-Noranda Huskies in Game 5 of the 2016 President's Cup Final, Beauvillier turned professional with the Islanders organization and made his debut during the 2016–17 season.
+He has also played in the NHL with the Vancouver Canucks, Chicago Blackhawks, Nashville Predators and the Pittsburgh Penguins.

-After becoming a surprised addition to the Islander's opening night lineup for the 2016–17 season, Beauvillier spent two seasons as the youngest player on their roster.
-As the youngest player on the Islander's opening night roster, Beauvillier made his NHL debut in their season opener on October 13, 2016.
-His first NHL goal came shortly after in a 3–2 loss to the San Jose Sharks on October 18.
-He subsequently became the youngest Islander since Nino Niederreiter to score a goal and the first player in Islander history to score his first NHL goal against a goaltender making their NHL debut.
-Although he began the season strong, Beauvillier was made a healthy scratch for numerous games throughout the months of November and December.
-Beauvillier ended his rookie season with nine goals and 15 assists for 24 points through 66 games.

 Early life

 Beauvillier was born on June 8, 1997, in Sorel-Tracy, Quebec, Canada to father Sylvain.
 Although he grew up in Quebec, Beauvillier was a fan of the Boston Bruins and specifically Brad Marchand and Patrice Bergeron.
-As he grew up speaking French, Beauvillier did not know much English until he moved to Long Island to play for the Islanders.
+As he grew up speaking French, Beauvillier did not know much English until he moved to Long Island to play for the New York Islanders.